-Where the module that is being exempted counts towards the overall result for an award an exemption will result in the recommendation of an unclassified award to QQI, except in the case of the previous learning having been accredited by the Open Training College.
+Where the module that is being exempted counts towards the overall result for an award an exemption will result in the recommendation of an unclassified award to QQI, except in the case of the previous learning having an equivalent mark/grade attached, which can be verified through an official transcript of results from the College itself or another institute.
 In this instance the learner will be eligible to carry the grade previously achieved, and to count this towards their new award.
 The learner will also have the option to decline the offer of exemption and carry out the regular requirements of the module(s) and be awarded a grade based on their achievement in the module, which will be put forward for the award to be classified.
 The credit value of exemptions awarded will not be greater than the credit value of the previous accredited learning.